 Roller vs. Solar Shades: Which Is Right for You?

 The home decor world can be a confusing place!
-Tripped up by all the terms and jargon?
+Are you tripped up by all the terms and jargon?
 You’re not alone.

 In fact, scores of customers come to us wondering what it means to mount window coverings on the inside, for example.
 Others want to know if their home is a good candidate for cordless blinds (hint: all homes are!).
 From the origin of Roman shades to the mechanics of motorized window treatments, the experts at Factory Direct Blinds have it all down pat—and they’re always here to help.